actfong/docker-workshop/README.md

 ## Part 2: Create your own image
 For this part of the workshop, we will create our own image, containing our own application.

+GOALS:
+- Understand Dockerfile
+- Build your own image
+- Basic understanding of the Layered File System
+- Run your own image as a container.
+Run bash within your container.

 ### 1. Get an app
 To get started, clone an ready-made sinatra application with `git clone `